 If you have a runny nose, postnasal drip, or itchy, watery eyes -- then an antihistamine may be helpful for your flu symptoms.
 Antihistamines block the effect of "histamine," and help relieve such annoying symptoms as sneezing, itching, and nasal discharge.

 Over-the-counter antihistamines often make people drowsy, whereas decongestants can make people hyper or keep them awake.
 Keep in mind that both decongestants and antihistamines can interact with other drugs you may be taking, and they may aggravate some conditions.
 Talk to your doctor or pharmacist about which flu symptom treatment is best for you.

 Which treatment should I use for nasal congestion?

 If you need immediate relief for swollen, congested nasal passages, you may get relief with an over-the-counter decongestant nasal spray.
-It is important to stop using decongestant nasal sprays after three to five days to avoid the development of rebound congestion.
+It is important to stop using decongestant nasal sprays after three days to avoid the development of rebound congestion.